nbishdev/spark-fraud-detection/README.md

 ### Script execution

-The dataset must be present in some directory in the file system.
+**Note:** The dataset must be present in some directory in the file system.

 While in the Spark shell, use the following commands to execute the scala script.
 ```console